tylerpearson/lazyYT/README.md

 This is a jQuery plugin to lazy load Youtube videos.
 On the initial load, the `div` will be replaced by a preview `img` of the video.
 On hover, the preview `img` will be replaced by the `iframe` Youtube video.

+## Blog Post

+To read more information on the plugin and access a demo, view the intro post on [newmediacampaigns.com](http://www.newmediacampaigns.com/blog/lazyytjs-a-jquery-plugin-to-lazy-load-youtube-videos).

 ## Setup

 ```html